-Parameter Name Value Server Memory: Use AWE to allocate memory Enabled Processors: Boost SQL Server Priority Enabled Security SQL Server and Windows Authentication mode Enabled Connections: Maximum number of concurrent connections 0 = unlimited Connections: Allow remote connections to this server Enabled Step 6: Configure ArcSDE Parameters You need to configure the MAXBLOBSIZE and TCPKEEPALIVE para ArcSDE geodatabase used as the product library.
-The MAXBLOBSIZE default.
-However, if you are using SQL Server or another enterprise DB that this value is set to -1 and the TCPKEEPALIVE value is set to 1.
-Th should be used from the command prompt of a machine where ArcSDE ameters for the value is -1 by MS, make sure is command is installed. sdeconfig -o alter -v MAXBLOBSIZE=-1-i <service> -u sde -p <sde_password> sdeconfig -o alter -v TCPKEEPALIVE=1 -i <service> -u sde -p <sde_password></sde_password></service></sde_password></service> For more information, see the ArcSDE Administration Command Refer ence.
-Step 7: Create the CKB_USERS Role A role needs to be assigned to the users who are going to be working willibrary so they can view or add components, information, and data.
-The CKB_USERS must be created for the users to be recognized by the procease be done by using the following statement: th the product role duct library.
-This USE [prodlibdb] GO EXEC sp droprole 'ckb users' GO EXEC sp_addrole 'ckb_users', 'prodlib' GO Step 8: Create the Product Library Workspace After the geodatabase has been created, various tables and feature classe the product library need to be added to it.
-This process can be completed es that are part of d in ArcMap [TM] .
-The steps in this section are for defining and upgrading the geodatabase library in ArcMap. as a product Steps 1.
+Parameter Name Value Server Memory: Use AWE to allocate memory Enabled Processors: Boost SQL Server Priority Enabled Security SQL Server and Windows Authentication mode Enabled Connections: Maximum number of concurrent connections 0 = unlimited Connections: Allow remote connections to this server Enabl

+Step 6: Configure ArcSDE Parameters You need to configure the MAXBLOBSIZE and TCPKEEPALIVE parameters for the ArcSDE geodatabase used as the product library.
+The MAXBLOBSIZE value is -1 by default.
+However, if you are using SQL Server or another enterprise DBMS, make sure that this value is set to -1 and the TCPKEEPALIVE value is set to TRUE.
+This command should be used from the command prompt of a machine where ArcSDE is installed. sdeconfig -o alter -v MAXBLOBSIZE=-1 -i <service> -u sde -p <sde_password> sdeconfig -o alter -v TCPKEEPALIVE=TRUE -i <service> -u sde -p <sde_password></sde_password></service></sde_password></service> For more information, see the ArcSDE Administration Command Reference.
+Step 7: Create the CKB_USERS Role A role needs to be assigned to the users who are going to be working with the product library so they can view or add components, information, and data.
+The role CKB_USERS must be created for the users to be recognized by the product library.
+This can be done by using the following statement: USE [prodlibdb] GO EXEC sp_droprole 'ckb_users' GO EXEC sp_addrole 'ckb_users', 'prodlib' GO Step 8: Create the Product Library After the geodatabase has been created, various tables and feature classes that are part of the product library need to be added to it.
+This process can be completed in ArcMap TM .
+Workspace The steps in this section are for defining and upgrading the geodatabase as a product library in ArcMap.
+Steps 1.
 Start ArcMap.
-2. On the menu bar, click Customize > Production > Product Library r .
-Tips: If the Product Library command is not enabled, you may nee Production Mapping extension by clicking Customize > Exten checking the check box for Production Mapping. d to enable the isions and

-- You can also open the window by clicking the Product Library button on the Production Cartography or Production Editing toolbar. - 3.
-Right-click Product Library and click Select Product Library.
+2. On the menu bar, click Customize > Production > Product Library .
+Tips: ■ If the Product Library command is not enabled, you may need to enable the Production Mapping extension by clicking Customize > Extensions and checking the check box for Production Mapping . ■ You can also open the window by clicking the Product Library button on the Production Cartography or Production Editing toolbar.
+3. Right-click Product Library and click Select Product Library .
 The Choose Product Library Workspace dialog box appears.

-- 4. Navigate to the product library database. - 5.
-Click Open.
+4. Navigate to the product library database.
+5. Click Open .
 The Upgrade Product Library Workspace or the Create Product Library Workspace dialog box appears if the geodatabase does not have all the components necessary to perform as a product library.
 Continue to step 6 if one of these dialog boxes appears.